Amfilochia

 Amfilochia (Αμφιλοχία) is a town and a municipality in the northwestern part of Aetolia-Acarnania in Greece, on the site of ancient Amfilochia.
-Under the Ottoman Empire, it was known as Karvasaras (Καρβασαράς; from caravanserai).
+Under the Ottoman Empire, it was known as Karvasaras (Καρβασαράς; Kervansaray in Turkish, from caravanserai).

 Amfilochia is situated by the Ambracian Gulf and features an amphitheatre.
 Amfilochia dates back to the ancient times and also features the ancient cities of Amphilochian Argos and Limnaia (or Limnaea).

 History

-According to Pausanias, it is named after king Amphilochos, son of Amphiaraus.
+According to Pausanias, the settlement is named after king Amphilochos, son of Amphiaraus.
 After the fall of Troy, Amphilochos settled in the area, which consequently was called Amphilochoi until the time of Pausanias.

 Under the Ottoman Empire, Ali Pasha of Ioannina, forcibly relocated residents of another village to the current location of the town and established a motel (serai in Turkish) to serve passing caravans.
 This was how the name Karvasaras came up.

 In July 1944 a battle took place in the town between ELAS of the Greek Resistance against the occupation forces and their local collaborators, that resulted in victory for the Resistance.